Made available with the permission of the World Future Society, Bethesda, MD

-Readers should know that Dr. Graves was not entirely satisfied with this piece, though it is by far the most popular of the articles and quite readable as an introduction to the theory.
+Readers should know that Dr. Graves was not entirely satisfied with this piece as it appeared in The Futurist, though it is by far the most popular of his articles and quite readable as an introduction to the theory.

 Human Nature Prepares for a